 Sherwood recommends beverage blenders as great specialty tools for home cooks.
 While you can get very low-cost blenders, the higher end models are much more powerful and serve multiple purposes in the kitchen.
 She states that this type of small appliance "not only makes the typical fruit smoothie, milkshake or margarita, it can also be used to purée soups and sauces."

-CNET also recommends the less-powerful but still high-performing 900 watt Nutri Ninja (pictured) for folks who would rather spend around $100.
+According to CNET, the high-performing 900 watt Nutri Ninja (pictured) is great for folks who would rather spend around $100.
 Ninja provided me with a Nutri Ninja to review, and I am extremely impressed with its capabilities - it works much more efficiently and faster than the traditional blenders I have owned over the years.
-I have never tried the Ultima model, but can say that the Nutri Ninja does an excellent job with smoothies and shakes and it also works great for juicing.
+I can say that the Nutri Ninja does an excellent job with smoothies and shakes and it also works great for juicing.
 Unless you're going to use your blender as a food processor, it's probably sufficient for you.

 Expand Your Cooking Power

 Cool appliances like these expert-recommended options provide a great way to enhance your capabilities in the kitchen.
 When you're ready to take your cooking to the next level, consider adding these - and other specialty selections - to your collection of kitchen tools.